-“I’m sorry Linda,” the woman finally says.
+“I’m sorry Linda,” a woman finally says.
 “I’ve just got off the Sleeper train.”
 Another long pause.
-“I was in Plymouth you see.”
+“I was in Plymouth you see…”

 The town is silent this early, aside from a few dog walkers on the town’s dotted beaches, as we pace about in now brilliant morning sunshine to try and find someone up and around and happy to hire us a chalet.
 We pass a closed newsagent with a pavement sandwich board outside announcing yesterdays’s headline in The Cornish Times: ‘Local man, 96, dies’.
 We round the perfect semi-circle harbour with its stone pier and pretty coloured boats leaning up on the sand with the tide out – the boats looking like those old-fashioned, coquettishly-posed, photographed models, lying on their fronts with legs flicked up and their chin resting on their palms.